DESKTOP

 Recommends tools, equipment, or modifications at home, school, or in the community to support your child’s participation and comfort.

-Provides recommendations that can be shared with teachers, therapists, and support teams to create a consistent approach across environments.
+Recommendations can be shared with parents, educators, therapists, support coordinators, and other professionals to promote a consistent, collaborative approach across home, school, and community environments.

 Social & Community Participation